Market Recap: July 2, 2026, The Day in Numbers

 FROM per_ticker

-WHERE prior_close > 0 AND day_close > 03397 advancers, 2758 decliners, 63 unchanged — 54.6% of the liquid tape rose while QQQ fell.
-Index weighting and equal-count breadth answered differently on July 2; days like this are why both get a panel.
-The filter drops 5318 of 11536 dual-session tickers under $1 million traded, counted here.
+WHERE prior_close > 0 AND day_close > 03,398 advancers, 2,758 decliners, 63 unchanged, 54.6% of the liquid tape rose while QQQ fell.
+Cap-weighted indexes and equal-count breadth answered differently; days like this are why both get a panel.
+The filter drops 5,317 of 11,536 dual-session tickers under $1 million traded.

 The day's highlight: memory rout, day two

-The complex that broke Wednesday fell harder Thursday — co-movement and magnitude reported; the data does not say why.
+The complex that broke Wednesday fell harder Thursday, magnitude and co-movement, not cause.

 The exact SQL behind every number